Re use old compost when planting spring bulbs and save money

 In the case of the bulbs which you intend to keep for next year, use a high potash liquid feed fortnightly after flowering to encourage the bulb development for next year.

-If you continue to grow the same bulbs in old compost each year, you will need to feed more and add nutrients as time goes on, but new bulbs are fine in old compost.
+If you continue to grow the same bulbs in old compost each year, you will need to feed more and add nutrients as time goes on.
+But whenever you are planting new bulbs old compost is fine.

-Melcourt Sylvagrow is excellent compost but it comes at a price when we are all trying to save money.
-Keep the expensive compost for the plants which really need it.
+Melcourt Sylvagrow is excellent compost, and its my compost of choice, but it comes at a price.
+When we are all trying to save money keep the expensive compost for the plants which really need it.